50 Conversation Starters for Every Occasion

 - When do you feel most connected to me?

-Conversations like these are the lifeblood of a strong relationship.
+Tip: save the heavier questions for when you are both relaxed and unhurried - a question about the future lands very differently at 11 p.m. than during a rushed breakfast.
 Our love conversation cards are designed specifically for couples who want to keep growing closer, one question at a time.

-Work relationships often stay at the surface level - weather, weekend plans, and project updates.
-But spending eight hours a day with someone means there is a real opportunity for connection, if you are willing to ask the right questions.
-These starters work well at team lunches, after-work events, or even during a quiet moment in the break room.
+Work relationships often stay at the surface - weather, weekend plans, project updates.
+But spending eight hours a day with someone is a real opportunity for connection if you ask the right questions.
+These work well at team lunches, after-work events, and as icebreakers for a team meeting, a team offsite, or a one-on-one.

 - What drew you to the kind of work you do, and is the reason still the same today?